HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 3. 2.
 Hachiya: Authentic Ramen with Powerful Flavor

 4. 3.
-Asahikawa Ramen Ittetsuan: incorporating Elements of Japanese Cuisine
+Asahikawa Ramen Ittetsuan: Incorporating Elements of Japanese Cuisine

 Founding of the Asahikawa Ramen Village

-In 1947, "Ramen house Aoba" which started as a small shop in the city center, along with "Hachiya" (The Bee House) a former ice cream shop started making this ramen in the same year, and now are long-established stores.
-It is from these humble times it is said the classic style of Asahikawa Ramen was born.
+In 1947, Ramen House Aoba, which began as a small shop in the city center, and Hachiya (The Bee House), a former ice cream shop, both started making this ramen.
+These long-established stores are credited with creating the classic style of Asahikawa Ramen during those humble beginnings.

 ▲ Soy sauce ramen of Hachiya.
 A distinguishing feature of this ramen is all the fat on the surface that keep this dish nice and hot.